gdbroman/broman.blog/_posts/2020/2020-11-09-no-freedom.md

 There's no aim in an infinitely dimensional problem space.

-You want rules, constraints, and limitations.
+You want rules and constraints.

 Stories: *This is what I do, and this is who I am.*